 Muscles need vitamin D to produce energy

-In a study just published in the Journal of Endocrinology, scientists have found a way to reduce the risk of age-related muscle loss in older adults.
+In a study published in the Journal of Endocrinology, scientists suggested a way to reduce the risk of age-related muscle loss in older adults.

 For this study, British and Australian researchers used mice to see whether a vitamin D deficiency would impair the function of mitochondria in skeletal muscle cells.